 Welcome to the Cooking School at Jungle Jim’s International Market.
 Recreational cooks of every skill level will find our hands-on and demonstration classes to be fun, informative, and delicious.
 If you are traveling in Ohio or live in the Cincinnati area, we invite you to register for a cooking class and improve your culinary skills.
-The Cooking School at Jungle Jim’s International Market was voted the Best Of Cincinnati 2013, 2014, 2015, 2016, and 2017.
-We are committed to offering recreational cooks the best and most diverse class offerings.
+The Cooking School at Jungle Jim’s International Market was voted the Best Of Cincinnati 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020, and 2021.
+Click the button below to learn more about our current class listings.

 Dear Friends of the Cooking School,

 We’re back!
 And so excited to begin offering in-person classes again at The Cooking School at Jungle Jim’s at the Fairfield location.

 We have used our time off to make some changes in the school and with our classroom experience.